Danish-Sensor-Engineering/libods-java/README.md

 ## Requirements

-Java (ver 8 or later) - [OpenJDK](https://adoptopenjdk.net/), Oracle JDK, or any other Java JDK, is required to build and run.
+Java (8 or later) - [OpenJDK](https://adoptopenjdk.net/), Oracle JDK, or any other Java JDK, is required to build and run.

 We use the cross-platform [jSerialComm](https://fazecast.github.io/jSerialComm/) library for serial port communication, which must also be included when using this library.